 First up was a PIA server in Chicago, where my download speed was about 67 Mbps:

 Next up was Denver where I was getting about 55 Mbps.

 And finally, I also tested a Private Internet Access server in New York, which gave me about 63 Mbps:

 Speed tests were similar for PIA servers in Montreal and Toronto.

-Overall the speed tests were pretty good, although PIA does not offer the performance of some of the other VPNs I’ve tested.
+Overall the speed tests were pretty good, although PIA does not offer the performance of some of the other VPNs I’ve tested, such as ExpressVPN.

 2. PIA has secure VPN apps (no leaks identified)

 Private Internet Access also performed well in all security and privacy tests.
 I ran both the Windows and Mac OS clients through VPN tests and checks to identify leaks or broken features.